-5.2 Configuring mode
+Configuring mode

 In the configuring mode, parents can configure which situations should be detected as a potential emergency and when it is necessary to send an emergency e-mail.
-For example, a parent may configure the following: an emergency e-mail will be sent if the child is more than 10 m from classmates while eating, and an emergency e-mail will not be sent if the child is more than 10 m from classmates while playing outdoors.
+For example, a parent may configure the following: an emergency e-mail will be sent if the child is more than 30 m from classmates while eating, and an emergency e-mail will not be sent if the child is more than 30 m from classmates while eating, and an emergency e-mail will not be sent if the child is more than 30 m from classmates while playing outdoors.
 When a change of group activity mode occurs, the device automatically takes a photograph and sends it to the server.
 The parent can also configure when the camera will take photographs and when photographs are sent to the server.